2martens/allris-scraper/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/twomartens.allrisscraper.svg
     :alt: Python 3.7 and 3.8
 .. image:: https://img.shields.io/pypi/v/twomartens.allrisscraper.svg
-    :alt: version 0.3.5
+    :alt: version 0.4.0

-This scraper requires your username and password and performs the following tasks for you:
+This scraper offers both public and private scraping.
+The latter requires your username and password and performs the following tasks for you:

 - login
 - download of all agendas and motions related to upcoming meetings of committees and plenary sessions